 The media plays an essential role of mediating between people and the social world by disseminating information and news (McCombs & Reynolds, 2002).
-People are aware of all the available media channels as news or information sources to which they can make viable access.
-There exists a plethora of information from a variety of sources provided to people.
+There exists a plethora of information from a variety of sources at present and people are aware of all these available media channels for news or information.
 In addition, in the electronic and digital media environment, the sources for information have expanded from a few limited channels to almost limitless channels.
-The seemingly limitless extension of information channels of media may affect media use patterns of information-seeking behaviors in one way or another.
+This seemingly limitless extension of information channels of media may affect media use patterns of information-seeking behaviors in one way or another.
 Nonetheless, according to studies of genre repertoire (Orlikowski & Yates, 1994; Yates, Orlikowski, & Okamura, 1995), typified communicative actions repeatedly reconstruct genres in recurrent situations.
 From this point of view, people tend to recognize and concentrate on specific, focused information in the process of the interaction between themselves and the whole media environment.

 The interrelation between media channels and people's perception of categorizing them as principal information sources has been little studied on the basis of self-reflexivity.
 The current study aims at providing insight into the role of self-concept in using information topics of interest and media sources for obtaining such topics.
-In the investigation of the role of self-concept, the study considers that one of the effects of the changing and converged media environment on people's information-seeking behaviors is a rich user experience of such media as a variety of information sources.
-In media use as information sources, source repertoire studies (Reagan, 1996; Reagan, Pinkleton, Chen, & Aaronson, 1995) revealed that the greater the interest in information topics, the more the number of information sources available for the topics of interest.
+In the investigation of the role of selfconcept, the study considers that one of the effects of the changing and converged media environment on people's information-seeking behaviors is a rich user experience of such media available from a variety of information sources.
+In media use as information sources, source repertoire studies (Reagan, 1996; Reagan, Pinkleton, Chen, & Aaronson, 1995) revealed that the greater the interest in information topics, the more information sources were available for the topics of interest.
 However, Reagan's research has overlooked the consideration of self-conceptions.
-Therefore, from the perspective of self-conceptions which is viewed as the subject of the interaction with the media environment (Cheong, et al., forthcoming, 2009), the study attempts to explore the media use patterns pinpointing how particular media as information source and purveyors of concrete information topics (e.g., international, national, and local news) are located and interrelated.
+Therefore, from the perspective of self-conceptions viewed as the subject of the interaction with the media environment (Cheong, et al., 2010), this study attempts to explore the media use patterns pinpointing how particular media as information source and purveyors of concrete information topics (e.g., international, national, and local news) are located and interrelated.